 “Nobody’s saying there aren’t successful women in Windsor,” said Papadeas.
-“But we’re talking about poverty, economic inequality and other issues that need to be addressed,” she added, pointing to the 24 per cent of women in Windsor live in poverty compared to 15 per cent of men.‘We have a lot of work to do‘, Anne Jarvis, Windsor Star, January 18, 2019
+“But we’re talking about poverty, economic inequality and other issues that need to be addressed,” she added, pointing to the 24 per cent of women in Windsor live in poverty compared to 15 per cent of men.

 And keeping in mind the vigil that I attended last Thursday, I thought I would start with the sub-index of personal security.

 This gender equality index is modelled on global measures of gender equality produced by the World Economic Forum and the United Nations.
 Where possible, it captures the gap between men’s and women’s well-being rather than the overall wealth or health of a community.
 It also includes measures that capture the levels of gender-based violence experienced by women, and women’s access to health care services.

 “The Best and Worst Places to be a Woman in Canada 2017: The Gender Gap in Canada’s 25 Biggest Cities”, Kate McInturf, CCPA, 2017, p.
 83.